 Put it all together and you're getting a very capable set of VPS hosting plans.
 If you'd prefer a package that comes with unexpected surprises, rather than hidden catches, we'd give InMotion a try.

-Some VPS hosts focus on first-time users, others go for big business, but Hostwinds does its best to appeal to everyone with no less than 10 different VPS hosting plans.
+Some VPS hosts focus on first-time users, others go for big business, but Hostwinds does its best to appeal to everyone.
+This means offering both managed and unmanaged plans.

 Liquid Web is a premium web hosting provider which has been offering top quality managed solutions for more than 20 years, and now handles 500,000 sites for more than 32,000 customers worldwide.